sbudh/Sailpoint/README.md

   }
   return appName;

-23.Write a rule to return all users from an authoritative source in IIQ.
+Write a rule to return all users from an authoritative source in IIQ.
   List appName = new ArrayList();

   QueryOptions qo = new QueryOptions();